Measure by measure

 When I read this passage of scripture, the two operative words I see are assigned and given.
 First, we read here that God assigns our measure of faith.
 It does not say how that measure is taken, but we know that this is within his purview.
 We also read that these varying measures of faith correlate to the different functions the members serve in the body.
 Some functions will require more faith than others, and God will distribute the measure that is necessary for any saint’s function to be carried out.
 Second, we read that our gifts differ according to the grace given to us.
 The same concept applies here.
 There is a correlation between the amount or magnitude of grace we receive and the resulting gifts.
 For some gifts, more grace is required.
 These also are within God’s purview to measure and distribute, and that is the basic idea behind our requirement to think of one another with sober judgment.

-I could operate in every spiritual gift available, and perhaps I would operate in those gifts incredibly, and that might cause me to look upon others who are less gifted as being less than I. If this were the case, I would have completely missed the point of this passage.
+I could operate in every spiritual gift available, and perhaps I would operate in those gifts incredibly well, and that might cause me to look upon others who are less gifted as being less than I. If this were the case, I would have completely missed the point of this passage.
 It is the same reason why we cannot look at others as more highly than ourselves simply because they have gifts we do not have or in greater measure.
 Whether we are talking about the faith required for our individual functions or the grace required for our individual giftings, it is the Lord who chooses how that is measured.
 We should not bemoan what we receive as less than what we would desire, and we should not covet the greater that others might have.
 As with the light God gives us, He has great purpose behind our functions and our giftings.
 It is for us to value them and utilize them as best we can for his kingdom.

 Mt.
 9:27-31